hasura/graphql-engine/aws-lambda/nodejs6/mutation/README.md

 Create a lambda function in AWS.
 This will be our webhook.

 1. In this folder, run `npm install`
-2. Then create a zip: `zip -r hge-mutation-trigger.zip .`
+2. Then create a zip: `zip -r hge-mutation.zip .`
 3. Create a Lambda function.
 4. Select Node.js 6 as the runtime.
 5. Select "start from scratch".